 The iTunes app

 This was partially the fault of Mac Catalyst since it was a prime opportunity for Apple to show off its own system.
 It was discovered, however, that only the new Podcasts app for Mac was a Catalyst app.
-Apple Music bore much of the same structure as iTunes, and syncing was handed off to finder.
+Apple Music bore much of the same structure as iTunes, and Apple handed off device-syncing duties to Finder.

-The death of the iTunes app does not mean the end of the branding though.
+However, the death of the iTunes app does not mean the end of the branding.
 The iTunes Store lives on as a digital marketplace where you can buy music, movies, or TV for your digital collections.

 32-bit app support

-Apple ended 32-bit app support on macOS with this release and had been telling users of this transition for a while now.
+Apple ended 32-bit app support on macOS with this release after a long period of preparing developers and users for the transition.
 The death knell for 32-bit architecture rang when iOS dumped support for 32-bit apps in iOS 11.
-This transition will only affect specific types of users who cling to old versions of software that now require subscriptions or deprecated apps that are no longer developed.
-Apple is confident that the transition will be smooth for most users upgrading and bolsters this choice with the addition of Mac Catalyst apps.
+This transition will only affect specific types of users who cling to old versions of software that now require subscriptions or deprecated apps that their developers abandoned.

-Be sure to find out what every application and system function will disappear once upgraded to macOS Catalina.
-The most comprehensive list can be found in the Mac System Information menu, and AppleInsider covers how to do this in detail.
+If you haven't yet upgraded, you can find the most comprehensive list in the Mac System Information menu, and AppleInsider covers how to do this in detail.

-Dashboard was initially released for OSX 10.4 as a way to view widgets and web snippets all in one place.
-By OSX 10.10 it was disabled by default and widgets were placed in the Notification Center.
+Apple initially released Dashboard for OSX 10.4 as a way to view widgets and web snippets all in one place.
+By OSX 10.10, it was disabled by default and widgets were placed in the Notification Center.
 Now Dashboard is completely deprecated, but widgets still live on.